Please upgrade your browser - this website will not display properly using Internet Explorer 6, or lower.

 Do you install as well as supply tiles?

 We specialise in managing and implementing large scale projects in the London area, including installation.
-As we are unable to install all our supplied sheeted projects, we are therefore happy to recommend qualified tradesmen to carry out installations.
+As we are unable to install all our supplied sheeted projects, we are therefore happy to refer you to qualified tradesmen to carry out installations.

 Can I collect my order from your workshop?

 All products can be collected from our workshop.
+We are open Monday to Friday, 9am to 5pm.
 There is parking available and a member of staff will assist in loading your order.
-Please note that a square metre of tiles weighs approximately 20 kg and the carrying capacity of your vehicle will need to be checked as large orders are heavy.
+Please note that a square metre of tiles weighs approximately 20kg and the carrying capacity of your vehicle will need to be checked as large orders are heavy.
 For orders over 15 square metres we would recommend that we courier your order to site in a suitable van or via a pallet truck.

 Do you offer a restoration service?

-Yes, we have over 15 years experience in restoring Victorian floor tiles and other period mosaic features, mainly throughout London, and continue to offer this service.
-Please see our restoration services and projects gallery pages.
+Yes, we have over 20 years experience in restoring Victorian floor tiles and other period mosaic features, mainly throughout London, and continue to offer this service.
+Please see our Restoration services page for more details.

 Are sheeted tiles more expensive than loose?